-If you are running this on your own datasets, please make sure you set the -d parameter if you have high coverage (i.e. > 100x coverage) per sample.
+If you are running this on your own datasets, please make sure you set the -d parameter if you have high coverage (i.e. > 200x mean coverage) per sample.

-As the samtools mpileup command outputs an unfriendly output, we will pass it directly to the beftools view command using the linux pipe ('|').
-Type the following:
+As the samtools mpileup command outputs an unfriendly output, we will pass it directly to the bcftools view command using the linux pipe ('|').
+Type the following (don't forget the - after the -bvcg):

-samtools mpileup -uf ~/genomics_tutorial/reference_sequence/Ecoli_UTI89.fna alignment.calmd.rmdup.bam | bcftools view -bvcg - > var.raw.bcf vcfutils.pl varFilter

-This may take 15 minutes or so and will generate a BCF (Binary Call Format) file containing the raw unfiltered variant calls in a binary format.
+samtools mpileup -uf ~/genomics_tutorial/reference_sequence/Ecoli_UTI89.fna alignment.rmdup.sorted.bam | bcftools view -bvcg - > var.raw.bcf This may take 15 minutes or so and will generate a BCF (Binary Call Format) file containing the raw unfiltered variant calls in a binary format.